How to Write a Good Villain: Full Recipe

 It isn't easy to write a good villain, but it is immensely rewarding.
 Gone are the days when readers are content having a baddy who is just illogically evil, who wants to destroy the world for no other reason than “because.”

-A good villain can take a good book and make it great.
+A good, memorable villain can take a good book and make it great.
 With an awesome antagonist, you have the capacity to not just tell a story about your heroes, but to weave together both sides of the coin.
 Writing a good antagonist means you are adding more depth and enjoyment to your novel.

 I’d argue that you owe it to your reader to write a good villain.